 “Scarry moved to Switzerland in 1968, and if nothing else, Swiss architecture permeates the old town center of What Do People Do All Day.
 The Town Hall of Busytown on the cover is nothing if not Tudor.
 There is a small gate through which a small car is driving.
 Something to note about the vehicles in Busytown is that they are all just the right size for the number of passengers they carry.
 The Bus on the cover is full, with a hanger-on.
 The taxi holds one driver in the front and one passenger in the rear.
 The police officer (Seargant Murphy) is riding a motorcycle.
 When he has a passenger, the motorcycle always has a sidecar.
 Similarly, each window in town has someone in it, sometimes more than one person.
 Of course, this is a busy town, so the activity makes sense.
 The cover of this includes the grocery store, butcher, and baker (no supermarkets in 1968 Busytown), one block in front of Town Hall.
 One thing to note about the Butcher is that he is a pig, and clearly butchering sausages.

 Thank you Transportationistas.
 According to Technorati, The Transportationist is ranked 5358.
 We have an Authority of 418.

 Before you say, “5358, that’s terrible”, consider, this is out of all 1,302,266 blogs indexed by Technorati, which puts us in the top 1/2 of 1 percent.

 Look out HuffPo, here we come.

 Jessica Schoner has a blog: Network Distance – Thoughts about transportation, GIS, and life.

-I posted an article on County Seats at streets.mn
+Cross-posted from County Seats at streets.mn

 It has the makings of the best urban blog in the US.
 I’m glad to be a part of it as well.